Cheerson CX-10WD mini quad in-depth review

 Cheerson CX-10WD-TX review – Remote control

 The Cheerson CX-10WD-TX features multiple control modes.
-It can be controlled with physical transmitter or through your smartphone – using virtual sticks or gravity sensor.Cheerson CX-10WD review - Transmitter
+It can be controlled with a physical transmitter or through your smartphone – using virtual sticks or a gravity sensor.Cheerson CX-10WD review - Transmitter

-In my opinion, the CX-10WD-TX has one of the most stylish remote controller, no wonder it was used on that viral Pokémon GO video.
+In my opinion, the CX-10WD-TX has one of the most stylish remote controllers, no wonder it was used on that viral Pokémon GO video.

-In the middle of the transmitter there is a compartment with transparent door which allows to safely store the aircraft.
-I must congratulate designers from Cheerson Hobby for this great idea.
+In the middle of the transmitter, there is a compartment with a transparent door that allows to safely store the aircraft.
+I must congratulate the designers from Cheerson Hobby for this great idea.

 The On/Off switch is located behind the storage door, which is not too practical because is hardly accessible.

-Unusual, but the transmitter doe’s not has any trimming buttons.
+It’s unusual, but the transmitter does not have any trimming buttons.

 Besides the two control sticks (both centered in the middle) there are two shoulder buttons.
-The left one allows to switch between mode 1 and mode 2 and the right one controls automatic take off and automatic landing.
+The left one allows switching between mode one and mode two, and the right one controls automatic take-off and landing.

-By gentle pressing the throttle stick as a button, the speed rates can be switched between 3 values according the pilot flight skills (beginners mode, intermediate mode and advanced mode).
-The speed rate setting is confirmed with beeps (1, 2 respectively 3).
+By gently pressing the throttle stick as a button, the speed rates can be switched between 3 values according to the pilot’s flight skills (beginner’s mode, intermediate mode, and advanced mode).
+The speed rate setting is confirmed with beeps (1, 2, and 3, respectively).
 By pressing in the same way the right control stick can be activated the 3D flip mode.

 The biggest trick of the transmitter is the option to slide the part containing the control sticks in order to make it larger and this way more comfortable for adults.Cheerson CX-10WD-TX review - App control